Israel in the Eurovision Song Contest 2009: Artist selection

-On 11 January 2009, IBA announced that Achinoam Nini, under the artistic name Noa, and Mira Awad were selected as the Israeli representatives for the Eurovision Song Contest 2009.
+On 11 January 2009, IBA announced that Achinoam Nini, under the artistic name Noa, and Mira Awad were selected as its representatives for the Eurovision Song Contest 2009.
 This was the first time an Israeli Arab singer had been selected to represent Israel at the Eurovision Song Contest.
 A professional committee with members from IBA considered several artists, of which Harel Skaat, Marina Maximillian Blumin and Maya Bouskilla were invited to participate before Noa and Awad were ultimately selected.
 Negotiations with Skaat broke down due to a legal dispute with his former record label Hed Arzi Music which forbade him from recording any new material, while Blumin and Bouskilla had turned down the offer to represent Israel due to issues with their current military services in the Israeli army.
 The members of the committee were Yoav Ginai (entertainment director of IBA), Noam Gil-Or (director of Reshet Gimmel), Izchak Sonnenschein (Head of Israeli Eurovision delegation), Yuval Ganor (director of 88FM) and Galya Giladi (music editor and presenter at 88FM).
 It was also announced that a national final titled Kdam Eurovision 2009 featuring four songs would take place to select their song.

 Kdam Eurovision 2009

-Four songs, all written by Noa, Mira Awad and Gil Dor and performed in English, Hebrew and Arabic, were provided by the performers for the competition "with the goal of using Eurovision as a means to convey a message of peace in these difficult times", as stated by Noa in regards to the competing songs.
+Four songs, all written by Noa, Mira Awad, and Gil Dor and performed in English, Hebrew, and Arabic, were provided by the performers for the competition "with the goal of using Eurovision as a means to convey a message of peace in these difficult times", as stated by Noa in regards to the competing songs.
 Prior to the final, the songs were presented on 24 February 2009 during a special presentation programme broadcast via radio on Reshet Gimmel, hosted by Avi Etgar.